0x000NULL/CSSR/Windows/DO FIRST/README.md

 Displays file and folder owners for analysis.
 Deletes pirated files and displays for analysis.
 Installs antivirus from the internet (network connection required)

-# Linux
-Adds many manual IPTABLES rules.
-Scans for virues and potential exploits.
-Install and revise current sources.
-Search for viruses and install Anti-virus definitions via 3-rd party applications.
-Caution, may break some things because... linux
-Linux currently not working with only offline files updated